microsoft/MixedRealityToolkit-Unity/Documentation/README_ExampleHub.md

 ```

 ## Returning to the main menu scene ##
-To return to the main menu scene (MRTKExamplesHubMainMenu scene), you can use the exact same method. **ToggleFeaturesPanelExamplesHub.prefab** provides the 'Home' button which contains the **LoadContentScene** script.
-Use this prefab or provide your custom home button in each scene to allow the user to return to the main scene.
-You can put this **ToggleFeaturesPanelExamplesHub.prefab** in the **MRTKExamplesHub** scene to make it always visible since **MRTKExamplesHub** is shared container scene.
+To return to the main menu scene (MRTKExamplesHubMainMenu scene), you can use the same Scene System `LoadContent()` method.
+The **ToggleFeaturesPanelExamplesHub.prefab** provides the 'Home' button which contains the **LoadContentScene** script.
+Use this prefab or provide a custom home button in each scene to allow the user to return to the main scene.
+One can put the **ToggleFeaturesPanelExamplesHub.prefab** in the **MRTKExamplesHub** scene to make it always visible since **MRTKExamplesHub** is a shared container scene.
 Make sure to hide/deactivate **ToggleFeaturesPanel.prefab** in each example scene.

 <img src="../Documentation/Images/ExamplesHub/MRTK_ExamplesHubToggleFeaturesPanel.png">